xlanor/mirror.jingk.ai/README.md

 A Linux mirror in the Singapore region.
 Serving APAC users.

+If you would like your distribution to be mirrored, please open an issue with an rsync upstream.

 Inspired by my friends running mirrors:
 - [Andrew](https://mirror.0x.sg)
 - [Kenny](https://mirror.aktkn.sg)